Jump right in:

 Several times he talks about how much of the N64’s power a game uses, Super Mario 64 being 40-60%, Star Fox 64 at 70-80%, and The Legend of Zelda: Ocarina of Time at 90%.

 What dominates the latter half of this period is The Legend of Zelda: Ocarina of Time, a game that was likely more hyped than any other in history at the time.
-He laments that it took 50 people to make the game, a team size too big.
+He laments that it took 50 people to make the game.

 2000-2004